Bouncing Back: Plot

-Back in the US, Coulson (now the director of SHIELD again) and May meet with President Ellis at Rosalind Price's abandoned apartment.
-With Price having vouched for SHIELD before her death, Ellis has decided to let them continue dealing with the Inhuman threat as a 'black ops' unit, and to have the new head of the ATCU answer to Coulson.
-Elsewhere, Malick has been tending to the ancient Inhuman, who is very weak from the millennia of clinging to life, but is growing stronger, promising that Malick's faith in his capabilities is not misplaced.
-He also displays one of his powers, to disperse Ward's body into a mass of particles, and vows to 'make a believer' of Giyera.
-To find Malick, Coulson uses Garrett's mind probe, in conjunction with Lincoln's powers, on a vegetative Werner von Strucker, who awakens long enough to inform them of a location where Malick can be contacted.
+Back in the United States, Phil Coulson (now the director of S.H.I.E.L.D. again) and Melinda May meet with President Matthew Ellis at Rosalind Price's abandoned apartment.
+With Price having vouched for S.H.I.E.L.D. before her death, Ellis has decided to let them continue dealing with the Inhuman threat as a "black ops" unit, and to have the new head of the Advanced Threat Containment Unit (ATCU) answer to Coulson.
+Elsewhere, Gideon Malick has been tending to the ancient Inhuman, who is very weak from the millennia of clinging to life, but is growing stronger, promising that Malick's faith in his capabilities is not misplaced.
+He also displays one of his powers, to disperse Grant Ward's body into a mass of particles, and vows to "make a believer" of Giyera.
+To find Malick, Coulson uses John Garrett's mind probe, in conjunction with Lincoln Campbell's powers, on a vegetative Werner von Strucker, who awakens long enough to inform them of a location where Malick can be contacted.
 There Coulson finds a phone, through which he calls Malick, while May traces the call to a number of locations worldwide, where Malick's various companies can be found, though he promptly sells them.

 Elena agrees to be a reserve member of the Secret Warriors, but refuses to leave Colombia.
 She gains the nickname "Yo-Yo" from Mack.
-Simmons and Fitz address the distance between them since he destroyed Will's body on Maveth, which she does not blame him for because Will was already dead, and they agree to start over.
-May consoles Coulson over his decision to murder Ward, telling him that he 'joined the Cavalry'.
+Jemma Simmons and Leo Fitz address the distance between them since he destroyed Will Daniels's body on Maveth, which she does not blame him for because Will was already dead, and they agree to start over.
+May consoles Coulson over his decision to murder Ward, telling him that he "joined the Cavalry".